 There are two main techniques that can be used, often in combination with one another to increase the amount of qualified traffic on your website:

-There are a couple areas you could focus on when brainstorming for keyword ideas:
+There are a couple of areas you could focus on when brainstorming for keyword ideas:

 - Company name and web address should always be included because these are some of the most common keywords that viewers search for when trying to find your website.
 These keywords are referred to as branded keywords.